The differential graded Verlinde Formula and the Deligne Conjecture: The Hochschild chain complex of a modular category as differential graded conformal block for the torus

-The Drinfeld map can be used to characterize non-degeneracy of the braiding (the definition was given on page~\pageref{nondegenpage} in the introduction): By \cite{shimizumodular} a braided finite tensor category is non-degenerate if and only if its Drinfeld map is an isomorphism.
-In particular, a finite ribbon category is modular if and only if its Drinfeld map is an isomorphism.

-We may now explicitly describe the effect of the $S$-transformation on the differential graded conformal block of the torus explicitly as follows:
+induce a map $\drinfeld:\mathbb{F}\to\mathbb{A}$, the so-called \emph{Drinfeld map} \cite{drinfeld}.
+The Drinfeld map can be used to characterize non-degeneracy of the braiding (the definition was given on page~\pageref{nondegenpage} in the introduction): By the main result of \cite{shimizumodular} a braided finite tensor category is non-degenerate if and only if its Drinfeld map is an isomorphism.
+We may now explicitly describe the effect of the $S$-transformation on the differential graded conformal block of the torus as follows: